telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 can manage millions of entities in a real deployment.
 However, by default, only 20 entities are returned (which is fine for this tutorial, but probably not for a real utilization scenario).
-In order to learn about how to retrieve large sets of entities page by page, please refer to [the section on pagination](pagination.md#pagination) in this manual.
+In order to learn about how to retrieve large sets of entities page by page, please refer to [the section on pagination](../orion-api.md#pagination) in the Orion API specification.

 [Top](#top)